IFSight/tabrasa8/docroot/modules/contrib/simple_sitemap/README.md

 The sitemap is accessible to the whole world under /sitemap.xml.

-If the cron generation is turned on, the sitemap will be regenerated on every cron run.
+If the cron generation is turned on, the sitemap will be regenerated according to the 'Sitemap generation interval' setting ranging from 'On every cron run' to 'Once a week'.

 A manual generation is possible on admin/config/search/simplesitemap.